 You can see this feature, which I activated below before testing to see how it worked:

 When switching servers, I found the kill switch would simply not work for a few seconds, thereby letting unencrypted traffic out of the VPN and exposing my real IP address.
-This is a serious flaw and essentially renders the kill switch feature (and VPN) useless.

 Here you can see my real IPv4 address being exposed when I was in the process of connecting to a different VPN server.